If you have interesting sites or stories associated with any of this, please email me at firstname.lastname@example.org

 My first released home recording, this is a fuzzy sounding eight track creation.
 The songs were gathered over about ten years.
 Thank you Anna Bolm and Colin Peden for lending your voices and suggestions.

 This was a band Brian Moss from the Ghost and I started in February of 2013.
 With Kevin McCracken, founder of the company Social Imprints, and bassist Colin Peden, we started writing an E.P. that spring.
-We recorded at Louder Studios with Tim Green, perhaps my favorite recording session ever.
-Thank you Kevin for making that happen.
+We recorded at Louder Studios with Tim Green.
 Schedule conflicts, a weird feeling of repeating history, and Anna and my departing San Francisco ended this short but sweet musical moment.
 Shocking no punk band had ever named itself Caught.

 The Tight Phantomz (2005- 2007)

-Despite the surface view of the Phantomz, I am happy to have been a part of Mike Lust’s focused creation of the Silk Prison, a double LP made in his historical Phantom Manor Studio (the link here is to a nice oral history of the Manor published by the Chicago Reader).
+I am happy to have been a part of Silk Prison, a double LP made in the Phantom Manor Studio (the link here is to a nice oral history of the Manor published by the Chicago Reader).
 He taught me the importance of hitting command S throughout a session.
 He also gave me a firsthand view of how the music industry is changing, and what it might take to keep up with it.
 Check out Mobile Manor Studios if you are living in the Chicago area.

 The Ghost (2002-2005)